2022 Healthy Streets Scorecard results

-The borough had also previously done well to introduce 20mph speed limits and controlled parking on most of its streets and scores among the highest of all London boroughs on these two indicators.
+Hackney had also previously done well to introduce 20mph speed limits and controlled parking on most of its streets – with more coming.
+We were unable to update Controlled Parking Zone (CPZ) data this year however Hackney told us they will be introducing two new CPZs in 2022, which is great news.
+Improvements will be reflected in next year’s scores.
+Hackney scores among the highest of all London boroughs on these two indicators.

-We want to see Hackney urgently introduce more cycle lanes.
-But we also want to see it continue to lead the way on LTNs and School Streets, hopefully becoming the first borough to achieve borough-wide Low Traffic Neighbourhoods.
-Hackney also needs to work urgently to enable regular walking and improve safety for pedestrians if it is to meet the Mayor’s targets for active travel and zero serious or fatal road casualties by 2041.
+In the next year, we want to see Hackney urgently introduce more cycle lanes and continue to lead the way on LTNs and School Streets, and become the first borough to achieve borough-wide LTNs.
+Hackney also needs to work urgently to enable more regular walking and improve safety for pedestrians and improve its School STARS score.

 Scorecard (factored score) chart explained